 Instructions

-- In a small bowl, whisk together the mayonnaise, lemon juice, dijon mustard, salt and ground black pepper until smooth.
+- In a small bowl, whisk together ½ cup (130 g) mayonnaise, 1 tablespoon (15 g) lemon juice, 2 teaspoons (10 g) dijon mustard, ½ teaspoon kosher salt and ¼ teaspoon ground black pepper until smooth.

 - Refrigerate for 30 minutes to let the flavors meld together before serving.